CSCfi/metadata-submitter/docs/test.rst

 The configuration values for running performance tests are predefined in the ``locust.conf`` file in the repository root directory.
-All configuration options (`as defined here <https://docs.locust.io/en/stable/configuration.html#all-available-configuration-options>`_) can be overriden and new options can be added by either editing the current ``locust.conf`` file or running the test with additional tags, e.g.:
+All configuration options (`as defined here <https://docs.locust.io/en/stable/configuration.html#all-available-configuration-options>`_) can be overridden and new options can be added by either editing the current ``locust.conf`` file or running the test with additional tags, e.g.:

 .. code-block:: console